 Here’s everything you need to know to have a fun time at the Children’s Museum of Atlanta!

 PLAY AND LEARN AT THE CHILDREN’S MUSEUM OF ATLANTA

-Being a teacher and a parent, my first impression upon walking into the museum was that it was brimming with hands-on educational teaching tools.
-As a testament to how well the museum does its job, my four-year-old daughter had no idea she was learning and just saw tons of toys and play areas where she could explore, tinker and let her imagination run wild without fear of damaging anything, being told to quiet down, or not touch.
+Being a teacher and a parent, my first impression upon walking into the Children’s Museum of Atlanta was that it was brimming with hands-on educational teaching tools.
+As a testament to how well the museum does its job, my four-year-old daughter had no idea she was learning.
+All she saw was tons of toys and play areas where she could explore, tinker and let her imagination run wild without fear of damaging anything, being told to quiet down, or not touch.

 I could practically see the neurons rapid firing in her brain as a new concept unfolded and caused her world to make a little more sense.
 I heard her saying a lot of things like “This is just like how..” or “That’s why when I…” Even though the experience answered questions I didn’t even know she had, it inspired so many more in her, just as good education will do.

 On the ride home, she and my husband, an engineer, were able to have an animated conversation about machinery and engineering principles that made his heart flutter.
 Concepts he had tried to explain to her before with little success had come alive for her in the Tools To Solutions exhibit.

 OUR FAVORITE EXHIBITS AT THE CHILDREN’S MUSEUMS OF ATLANTA

 TOOLS FOR SOLUTIONS

 The first thing my daughter gravitated towards was a crane in the Tools for Solutions exhibit.
 After filling the bucket with colorful balls, she and another child were able to work together to operate the crane to dump the balls.